 - How you handle pressure

-Be cautious to answer this question because in the effort of convincing them you may end up showing them the challenge was not solved but actually transferred to a different function.
+Be cautious while answering this because in the effort of convincing them you may end up showing them that the challenge was not solved but only transferred to a different function.

-Avoid telling the low magnitude challenges because it will convey a wrong message to the employer that you deal with small things as challenges.
+Note down and classify the challenges as low and high-magnitude.
+Avoid sharing low-magnitude challenges because it will convey the wrong message to the employer that you are dealing with small things as challenges.